Frequently Asked Questions Townsville

 A root canal is a treatment to repair and save a badly damaged or infected tooth.
 The procedure involves removing the dead or decaying middle tooth pulp and filling it in and sealing the tooth up.

+The most common causes of infected pulp are a cracked tooth, a deep cavity, repeated dental treatment to the tooth or trauma.
 Root canal therapy is not considered a quick and easy treatment and millions of teeth are treated and saved yearly with a root canal treatment.

 Firstly, don’t panic and try to locate the tooth and place it in milk.
 If the tooth has broken or shattered, gather all the pieces together and rinse off any debris and avoid touching the root of the tooth.